 How about the other two?
 Polyethylene is generally considered more sturdy than Polypropylene.
 Yet, polypropylene is more water-resistant with lighter weight.

-Another consideration is that a nylon golf mat is generally more expensive than the other two types but will require less overall maintenance.
+Another consideration is that a nylon golf hitting mat is generally more expensive than the other two types but will require less overall maintenance.

-Of course, we should also consider the surface type, namely how fast the ball will roll on the surface.
-A nylon surface is generally smoother than the other two and thus feels more like a natural lawn.
 The ball roll on a nylon turf is far superior compared to polypropylene or polyethylene turfs, where there is a significant reduction of oscillation (ball wobbling) and deviation.

 To achieve the same performance from polypropylene or polyethylene greens, we can use sand reinforcements to improve oscillation and natural feel.

 So, in general, we can conclude that nylon is excellent for the best golf club safety, natural feel, and durability but will cost you more.
-It’s not saying that polyethylene and especially polypropylene turfs don’t have their applications.
-For example, polypropylene can emulate sand turfs better than nylon material.

 Price

-The price of hitting mats is typically tied to the size of the mat.
-The larger the mat, the more it costs.
 For golfers who want a large setup in either their home or outdoor area, expecting to pay $100 or more for a large mat is expected.

 Smaller mats, offering excellent durability and easy storage, run under $100.